gwu-cs-advos/organization/lectures.md

 	`malloc` doesn't return your memory now, but perhaps in the future.
 	It is simply a lot easier to program to.

-- Optimization summary & discussion (direct switch, avoid scheduling, pass data directly without buffering)
+- Optimization summary & discussion (`call`/`reply_wait`, direct switch -- avoid scheduling, pass data directly without buffering)
 - Budgets; what is?
 - Nit: synchronous IPC includes both "synchronous IPC between threads" *and* "thread migration".
 	They are both doing IPC, and they are both synchronous.